 A financial asset is measured at FVTOCI if it is held within a business model whose

-objective is achieved by both collecting contractual cash flows and selling financial assets
+objective is achieved by both collecting contractual cash flows and selling financial

-C) Financial assets at fair value through profit or loss (FVTPL):
+c) Financial assets at fair value through profit or loss (FVTPL):

-A financial asset which is not classified in any of the above categories are measured
+A financial asset which is not classified in any of the above categories are measured at

-at FVTPL.
+FVTPL.

 For trade receivables, Company applies 'simplified approach' for recognition of impairment